carlobortolan/quantrs/README.md

 cargo bench
 ```

-_Published benchmarks have been performed on a selfhosted VM with 32 GB RAM, AMD Ryzen 7 PRO 6850U @ 2.70GHz, and Manjaro Linux x86_64_
+_Published benchmarks have been measured on a selfhosted VM with 32 GB RAM, AMD Ryzen 7 PRO 6850U @ 2.70GHz, and Manjaro Linux x86_64_

 ## Usage